 While getting a life insurance policy through your employer may seem like the most convenient option, it's not without its drawbacks.
 If you were to lose your job, you would lose your life insurance coverage.
 You could also have a gap in coverage if you were to quit your job and find a new job.

 Benefits of Getting Life Insurance Through Your Job

 If you have a preexisting medical condition such as diabetes, it may be more difficult to qualify for a traditional term life insurance policy.
 If this is the case, it would be beneficial to you to obtain a life insurance policy through your employer, since it's usually easier to get approved by your employer than an outside provider.

-Another major benefit of getting life insurance through your employer is the convenience.
+Another major benefit of getting life insurance through your employer is convenience.
 For example, you may know you need to get life insurance but simply haven't gotten around to it yet.
 Work-sponsored plans are a great solution to this.
 Lastly, the cost of a life insurance policy purchased through your employer is often much cheaper.
 Many are even free.

 Determining the Coverage You Need

 Putting it simply, you need to buy enough life insurance to cover your obligations, like funeral costs, medical bills, and future living expenses for any dependents.
 For those with families and other dependents, a good rule of thumb is to have a term life policy of about ten times your annual income.
 In this case, a life insurance policy obtained through your employer should be considered a supplemental policy to another larger policy.

 Choosing a Life Insurance Policy

 If you decide to not obtain life insurance through your employer, or if you are searching for a supplemental policy on top of what your workplace already offers, be sure to shop several different policies to get the best rate available.
-Keep in mind that life insurance providers do a risk assessment when they insure you.
-You may be declined if you have a serious health condition – or you may be accepted, but have a to pay a higher premium.
+Keep in mind that life insurance providers will do a risk assessment when they insure you.
+You may be declined if you have a serious health condition, or you may be accepted but have a to pay a higher premium.